» home » consumer info - phone bill charges list

 Federal taxes:

-• Federal Excise Tax – 3% tax mandated by the US Federal Government and imposed on all telecommunications services
+3% tax mandated by the US Federal Government and imposed on local service only

-• Universal Service Fund (USF) - all long distance carriers providing state to state service are required to contribute to this federal fund.
+Percentage charge imposed by the Federal Government to all telecommunications companies providing state to state and international services.
 The USF is meant to help make telephone service easily accessible and affordable to all Americans and American public institutions.
-Most carriers choose to pass this charge to consumers.
-The USF charge also appears on your phone bill as:
+Although not required, many carriers choose to pass this charge to consumers.
+The USF charge may also appear on your phone bill as:

 • Federal Universal Service Fee